 02 of 10

-The Noble Fir is deep green in color and has unusually lovely branch shape.
+The Noble Fir is deep green and has unusually lovely branch shape.
 Boughs of this tree are often made into fresh wreaths.
-Its branches are sturdy yet the needles are not too sharp to decorate easily.
-Like the Fraser Fir, the Noble Fir's branches have good spacing between branches so it's easy to hang ornaments on them.
+Its branches are sturdy, yet the needles are not too sharp to decorate easily.
+Like the Fraser Fir, the Noble Fir's branches have good spacing between branches, so it's easy to hang ornaments on them.

 03 of 10

 A Colorado Blue Spruce has a nice pyramidal shape with strong limbs that can hold heavy ornaments.
 The Blue Spruce is known for its lovely blue foliage which can also appear silvery.
 If your decorating scheme does not include this bluish tint, this tree may not be right for your home.